PercussiveRepair/nyum/_recipes/chicken_dhansak.md

 >
 > Add chicken, stir to coat and cover again.
 Cook on low for 10 mins
 >
-> Add a 1/4 cup water, cover again and cook on low for 10 mins
+> Add a¼ cup water, cover again and cook on low for 10 mins
 >
 > Add 1 cup of water, turn up to high heat, recover and bring to a boil